“Trend” is a larger development than a particular advancement. Here are five of the most significant and inspiring IA trends to watch in 2019.

 December brought both year-end summaries and impressive research work pushing the boundaries of AI.

 Just imagine what your business could do if it recouped 6500 man-hours annually.
 Or a power supply savings comparable to all the Austin, TX usage?

 Demand forecasting is done by analyzing statistical data and looking for patterns and correlations.
 Machine learning takes the practice to a higher level.

 November brought a lot of significant AI-related breaking news.
 Machine learning and deep learning models were folding proteins, deriving the laws of physics from fictional universes and mimicking the human brain in a way never before seen.
 This edition of AI Monthly digest looks at scientific improvements made by AI with significant support from tech giants.
-Stories from November show that AI is clearly a great tool to improve countless lives […]
+Stories from November show that AI is clearly a great tool […]

 Among both traditional carmakers and cutting-edge tech behemoths, there is massive competition to bring autonomous vehicles to market.